lsoft/DpdtInject/README.md

 A lot of examples of allowed syntaxes are available in the test project.
 Please refer that code.

-Additional note: many binding methods (even in different compilation units) allowed to exists.
+Additional note: many binding methods per cluster (even in different compilation units) allowed to exist.
 You can use this to split your bindings into different groups (something like Ninject's modules).

 ## Choosing constructor